premium-plus-io/jobs/index.md

 - What we develop is shared across Zendesk and visible for their customers via the Zendesk Marketplace
 - Working from one of our offices, at home or with clients
 - Attractive salary conditions
+- MacBook Pro, iPhone
+- Zendesk Certification

 # What we’re looking for
 We’re looking for a dynamic developer who can work across a broad range of projects.
 You’ll need to be able to work independently and take a project from concept to finished.

-The usual suspects of team player, flexible, fast, efficient are a part of the job ;-)
+The usual suspects of team player, flexible, fast, efficient apply ;-)

 You become a Premium Plus’er from A to Z, helping any customer or employee with a lot of drive.

 You participate in projects to make Premium Plus even more fun and better and give second line support to our FLOH team (First Line Of Help) in answering and resolving support questions that come in from our customers or suppliers.

 ## Requirements
+You have a knowledge of

 - HTML
 - CSS
 - Javascript